 - The trip planner lets you quickly map the route you need and see which buses serve it.
 If there’s an integrated MaaS system in the city, the app can also tell you what other types of public transportation you will need, when and where to make a connection.

 - The ticketing software calculates what ticket you will need and helps you buy it in a few quick steps.

 - The only proof of the right to travel is securely stored in your smartphone should you need to validate or an inspector needs to check it.

 In this way, patrons don’t need to memorize a complex fare system – they only need to know where they’re going and how they want to get there.
 That’s what matters to them most anyways.

-Mobile ticketing can cut new fare policy implementation costs for the transit agency
+Mobile ticketing can cut the new fare policies’ implementation costs for the transit agency

 Let’s take a look at the other perspective, that of the transit agency.
 One of the biggest problems transit professionals have while pitching the implementation of differentiated fare policies is that the costs of such a change will be enormous – costs connected to equipment, fare media, education, future upgrades and fare policy changes.
 Mobile ticketing can help reduce these costs at almost any level.

 - No need for expensive new equipment: If the transit agency doesn’t want (or doesn’t have the resources) to invest in validators, mobile ticketing can operate as easily and as efficiently only with visual inspection.